Danielle Lloyd: Career

 Lloyd has also appeared several times on the covers of men's magazines Maxim, Loaded, Nuts and Zoo Weekly, as well as featuring in FHM and Ice.
 She has also secured a contract as the face of Ladbrokes Poker.

 In 2007, Lloyd launched a mobile phone safety campaign after her own mobile was stolen in a Liverpool club.
 The "Keep It Safe & Secure" (KISS) campaign, backed by the National Mobile Phone Crime Unit, encouraged mobile users to take greater safety precautions when using their phone.
 In December 2007, Lloyd released a workout DVD entitled Keep Fit, Look Fit.

 Throughout 2007 and 2008, Lloyd made numerous television appearances including a guest spot on ITV2's WAGs Boutique and the celebrity edition of Gladiators.
 She also participated in the "Glamour Models Special" of The Weakest Link, winning £8,950.

 Lloyd appeared in her own documentary, Dangerous Love: A Comic Relief Special (first broadcast on 3 March 2009), which examined the subject of violence against females in teen relationships.
 In the programme, she described the abuse she received (including a broken cheekbone) during her turbulent relationship and visited organisations funded by Comic Relief.

 On 2 January 2010, Lloyd participated in a celebrity edition of Total Wipeout.
-She cleared all the rounds and went on to win the entire competition.
-She raised £10,000 for the charity Guiding Light/The Lantern Project.
+She cleared all the rounds and went on to win the competition.
+In doing so, she raised £10,000 for the charity Guiding Light/The Lantern Project.

 In December 2010, she appeared on a celebrity edition of Come Dine with Me on Channel 4.
 She received the highest average scores from the other contestants and won the competition.
-She donated her prize money to Bliss, the special care baby charity.
+She donated her prize money to Bliss, a special care baby charity.

 In 2014, Lloyd participated in celebrity show Splash!.

 On 18 January 2015, Lloyd took part in celebrity talent show Get Your Act Together.

 In 2023, Lloyd was recruit number 11 in Celebrity Series 5 of SAS: Who Dares Wins.